 Stay In Touch with Visual Trends

-Stock photography websites normally have lists of in-demand content for contributors to get inspired.
+Stock photography websites normally have lists of in-demand creative content for contributors to get inspired.
 But besides this, you need to be on top of all visual trends.
 Guides like our annual Photography Trends report are great, but you must also keep an eye on the happenings around the world.
-Seeing what is selling lately is also a huge help, and our list of the most downloaded images can assist with that.
+Seeing what is selling at other agencies lately is also a huge help, and our list of the most downloaded images can assist with that.

 For example, 2021 visual content is being considerably affected by the Covid-19 pandemic, as well as by social movements like Black Lives Matter, Stop Asian Hate, climate change activism, and feminist initiatives, among others.

 Overall, the authentic style is still the dominant trend that permeates all the others.

 Stock photography is a business based on volume.
 To sell more, you need to have more photos online.
 But you cannot just submit photos at random and gloss over the strategic aspect.
 Even if you’re not a pro, succeeding as a contributor requires carefully planning what to add to your portfolio in each agency, to upload content while keeping quality and style consistent.
 More images mean potentially more sales, and that's what you must aim for.